utopia-rise/godot-kotlin-jvm/README.md

 6. run with `../../../../bin/godot.x11.tools.64.mono`

 ## Partners
-Jetbrains is helping us to develop this project by providing development tools to projects maintainers.
+Jetbrains is helping us to develop this project by providing development tools to maintainers.
 We also recommend Jetbrains Intellij' Idea to get into kotlin development.
 [![jblogo](.README/jetbrains.svg)](https://www.jetbrains.com/)